 Interesting History.
 This archaeological site was once the residence of aristocrats and emperors.
-By the look of it, you’ll see that this was the centre of political and social movements at its heydays.
-Legend has it that Remus and Romulus were found in a cave here by the she-wolf.
-You must know that Romulus is believed to be the founder of the city of Rome (now you know where the city’s name come from).
-Caligula, that lunatic of an emperor, was killed here on a tunnel under the palaces.
+By the look of it, you’ll see that this was the center of political and social movements in its heydays.
+Legend says that Remus and Romulus were found in a cave here by the she-wolf.
+Romulus is the founder of the city of Rome – that’s where the city’s name comes from.
+Caligula, that lunatic of an emperor, died here in a tunnel under the palaces.

 Word.
-The English word palace can be owed from Palatine.
+The English word palace comes from Palatine.
 The Spanish call it palacio.
-The French says palais.
+The French say Palais.
 The Filipinos say palasyo.
 And the Italians call it, palazzo.

-What to See.
 Of course, you’ll see the vast archaeological site of the ancient city.
-Don’t be that tourist whose mission is to get directly to the Palatine Hill overlooking the Roman Forum.
+Don’t be that tourist whose mission is to get directly to Palatine Hill overlooking the Roman Forum.
 What you see below is not just what it is about.
 Explore the gardens and all the way to the Stadium of the Domitian.
-Although you won’t see much, but don’t skip the colossal Flavian Palace or Domus Augustana.
+Although you won’t see much, don’t skip the colossal Flavian Palace or Domus Augustana.

 If you’re into Hostel living, don’t look further – Hostel Alessandro Palace and Bar is your hostel to be.
-It’s convenient to everything, especially to the main train terminal where trains go directly to the airport and to other cities all over Italy.
-You can book Hostel Alessandro Palace and Bar in Rome via HostelWorld and Booking.
+It’s convenient for everything, especially to the main train terminal where trains go directly to the airport and to other cities all over Italy.
+You can book hostels in Rome via HostelWorld and Booking.com.